General

 See the Trees section on our Information page for further information.

-What trees are the HOA responsible for?
+What trees are the Homeowners Association responsible for?

 The HOA is not responsible for: